anon-blue/anon.blue/README.txt

  3 year old daughter (at the time was only 2) he is very un well and has access to firearms.
-He is adsdszhenazlajzklajzownzohsi gooedaozhen a joc colorwe disapl aeu a;zkjng jkjk f1addjkzjenkgjkjkhzjkhwzjenlkkkjlkjlkjjjkl;k;lkl;m;l;mmmasdajz hei isiveru un weill weid and hasa  ccaccess to firearms kzjeml;zzop zjekljozie zjamlkajzpehaksjd hzenlkasdzpazenklzh vhnkasdiozklweioazhenlkasjhzlkjccess to fi rearms.
+He is adsdszhenazlajzklajzownzohsi gooedaozhen a joc colorwe disapl aeu a;zkjng jkjk f1addjkzjenkgjkjkhzjkhwzjenlkkkjlkjlkjjjkl;k;lkl;m;l;mmmasdajz hei isiydyeyeeywyeyyeyeyeyeyyywyeydyydydyyds to firearms kzjeml;zzop zjekljozie zjamlkajzpehaksjd hzenlkasdzpazenklzh vhnkasdiozklweioazhenlkasjhzlkjccess to fi rearms.
 He is a violent felon!
 Please alert the police!
 Thank you! <3 !Jamie Lee Pierce, Born: 09/16/1994, His Current Address: 318 Mcglone Lane Flemingsburg, K